springboardmentor09876x-cmd/Unified-Military-Analytics/README.md

 - Pandas
 - NumPy
 - BeautifulSoup
+- Plotly
 - GitHub

 ---

 # 📄 License

-This project is created for educational and academic purposes.
+This project is developed for educational and academic purposes as part of the Unified Military Analytics internship project.